$100 OFF first month GLP-1 order code START100, $50 OFF first month medication order code START50

 Who might be a good candidate for Tirzepatide Microdose therapy?Microdosing may be considered for patients seeking appetite support, metabolic maintenance, or improved tolerability compared with higher doses.
 A provider will determine whether this approach is appropriate based on your goals and medical history.

-When will I notice results?Some patients notice reduced cravings or appetite changes within the first few weeks.
+When will I notice results from Tirzepatide microdosing?Some patients notice reduced cravings or appetite changes within the first few weeks while microdosing Tirzepatide.
 Results are often gradual compared with standard dosing.

-What are common side effects?Many patients experience fewer side effects with microdosing, but possible side effects may include:
+What are common side effects of Tirzepatide Microdose?Many patients experience fewer side effects microdosing Tirzepatide, but possible side effects may include:

 These effects are typically mild and improve over time.